Midoriykawa/auto-negotiate/README.md

 Changes of this version:

-new command `nretry` - retries last suggested deal  test
+new command `nretry` - retries last suggested deal  11111111111111

 new variables: `AUTO_REJECT_TROLLS` and `AUTO_REJECT_CHANCE`